-Ask questions Please do ask questions, either on the JIRA itself or on the dev mailing list, if you have doubts about where to begin or what approach to take.
+Ask questions Please do ask questions, either on the GitHub issue itself or on the dev mailing list, if you have doubts about where to begin or what approach to take.
 This is particularly a good idea if this is your first code contribution, so you can get some sense of what the core developers in this part of the project think a good solution looks like.
 For best results, ask specific, direct questions, such as:

 Do you think $PROPOSED_APPROACH is the right one?

 In which file(s) should I be looking to make changes?

 Is there anything related in the codebase I can look at to learn?

 If you ask these questions and do not get an answer, it is OK to ask again.